 To encode a signal well, neurons in a population need to keep up with the rising and falling of the signal.
 Signals that change fast are harder to encode than signals which change more slowly.
 When a signal changes more gradually, the neurons can slowly adapt their firing rate.
-A visual example can be see in figure 6.
+A visual example can be see in figure 13.
 When all other parameters are equal, a signal with a lower frequency is easier to recreate from the firing of the neurons.
 In the rasterplots one can see especially for the 50Hz signal (bottom left) that the firing probability of each neuron follows the input signal.
 When the input is low, almost none of the neurons fire.
 The result are the "stripes" we can see in the rasterplot.
 The stripes have a certain width which is determined by the signal frequency and the noise level.
 When the signal frequency is low, the width of the stripes can't be seen in a short snapshot.
-For the 10Hz signal in this example we can clearly see a break in the firing activity of the neurons at around 50ms.
-[DH: There is another break at about 350ms, but the inset overlays...].
-The slower changes in the signal allow for the reconstruction to follow the original signal more closely.
-For the 200Hz signal there is little structure to be seen in the firing behaviour of the population and instead that behaviour looks chaotic.
-Something similar can be said for the 1Hz signal.
-Because the peaks are about 1s apart from each other, a snapshot of 400ms cannot capture the structure of the neuronal response.
-Instead what we see is a very gradual change of the firing rate following the signal.
-Because the change is so gradual, the reconstructed signal follows the input signal very closely. it is possible for neurons to encode signals which have a higher frequency than their own firing rate (Knight 73)
+For the 50Hz signal in this example we can clearly see a break in the firing activity of the neurons at around 25ms.
+The slower